Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 This tartan was designed to commemorate the invention of the steam engine by Thomas Newcomen in 1712 and to mark the importance of the combustion engine in the last three centuries.

 Thomas Newcomen (February 1664 – 5 August 1729) was an English inventor who created the first practical steam engine for pumping water.
-An ironmonger by trade and a Baptist lay preacher by calling, he sought to solve the problem of pumping water out from the lower levels of coal and tin mines.

 From the official register:

 Colours: black recalls the iron from which the engines and boilers are made as well as the coal and oil that they burn, its dominance in the tartan gives a dark industrial appearance; red represents fire; white represents steam and smoke; and blue represents the air (oxygen) required for combustion as well as water.